bregman-arie/devops-exercises/README.md

 <summary>After running <code>kubectl run database --image mongo</code> you see the status is "CrashLoopBackOff".
 What could possibly went wrong and what do you do to confirm?</summary><br><b>

 "CrashLoopBackOff" means the Pod is starting, crashing, starting...and so it repeats itself.<br>
+There are many different reasons to get this error - lack of permissions, init-container misconfiguration, persistent volume connection issue, etc.

 One of the ways to check why it happened it to run `kubectl describe po <POD_NAME>` and having a look at the exit code